YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 - ### [SS ![SS](https://azurlane.koumakan.jp/w/images/thumb/e/e3/SS_img.png/45px-SS_img.png "Submarine Icon")](#ss--1)
 - ### [AR ![AR](https://azurlane.koumakan.jp/w/images/b/b1/AR_img.png "AR Icon")](#ar--1)

-## Changelog as of last update (27/10/2019)
+## Changelog as of last update (31/10/2019)

-- Fixed a few gear recommendations for CLs.
+- KMS Z1 Kai joins the Tier Guide as T1 (T0 in a Z Comp).
+- KMS Leipzig Kai joins the Tier Guide as T1.
+- KMS U-47 and U-557 join the Tier Guide.

+- KMS Z1 and KMS Leipzig have been removed from the Tier Guide as they are now irrelevant (their Kai exists).

 <br/><br/>
 ---